The Great British Year

-Visit our help pages for further information on how to register, post an observation, and more.
+Visit the help pages for further information on how to register, post an observation, etc.

 iSpot and The Great British Year

-The TV series and poster encourage you to observe the different seasons.
-On the poster there are four species to find each month, taking a photo if you can to share with the iSpot community.
+The TV series and this poster encourage you to observe wildlife through the changing seasons.
+On the poster there are four organisms to find each month: take a photo if you can and share your observations with the iSpot community.
 By using iSpot to record the observations you have made, you will contribute to a seasonal data set that will build throughout the year.
-You can also browse through other people’s observations, and help identify them, as well as see the top ten species for each season.

 What else can you do on iSpot?

-- Use the identification keys: the iSpot keys on iSpot can also assist you in identifying what you have seen.
+- Use the identification keys: The identification keys on iSpot can also assist you in identifying what you have seen.
 There are keys available for a number of different groups, from minibeasts to lichens, and for all levels of ability.

 - Record ecological interactions: You can also use iSpot to learn about the relationships between different organisms.
 You might see a butterfly visiting a flower, or a lichen growing on a tree; record the ecological interactions between your observations and get help understanding the importance of these connections.